scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

   - **SCION constraints**:

     - This field MUST be non-empty.
-    - SCION implementations MUST ONLY use the “UTF8String” value type for all attributes (including the SCION-specific attribute `ISD-AS number`).

   - **Additional conditions and remarks**: The `subject` field is specified in the same way as the `issuer` field.
 For details, see [](#issuer) and [](#isd-as-nr).